Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size of the Kibble

 All the food on this list is suitable for small and medium-sized dogs, but they’re meant for dogs of all sizes.
 This means the kibble pieces will range from moderately sized to large.
-Before you start with a new food for your dog, you should look into samples or get the smallest (and cheapest) sizes, so you can test-run it first.
+Before you start with a new food for your dog, you should look into samples or get the smallest (and cheapest) sizes so you can test-run it first.
 You don’t want the size of the kibble to be too small or too large.

 Omega Fatty Acids

-Corgis can suffer from skin issues and consequently, coat issues, so you’ll want food that has a good source of omega fatty acids.
+Corgis can suffer from skin issues and, consequently, coat issues, so you’ll want food that has a good source of omega fatty acids.
 These fish oils do an amazing job at keeping the skin moisturized and lead to a shinier and healthier coat.

 Strong Bones

 Corgis are adorable partly because they have a unique body structure: short legs and long bodies.
-It’s definitely cute, but their backs need more support than the average dog.
+It is cute, but their backs need more support than the average dog.
 You’ll need to ensure that your Corgi stays at a healthy weight to avoid putting stress on their joints.
 Added glucosamine and chondroitin work to support joint health, so look for dog food designed to help create strong bones and joints.

 dog food

-Image Credit: nadisja, Shutterstock
+Image By: nadisja, Shutterstock

 High Energy